UAlbanyArchives/aspacemigration/README.md

 ## Timelines

 * So, how long did this all take?
-We got ArchivesSpace up an running on a server near the end of December 2016, really started the migration scripts during the start of February and finished up everything on the second week of April.
+We got ArchivesSpace up an running on a server near the end of December 2016, really started the migration scripts during the start of February, and finished up everything on the second week of April.
 Most of the migration prep time spent was in February and the first week of March, and most of March was devoted to staff testing/experimenting and writing the smaller workflow tools.

 * The final migration ended up taking about 2 1/2 workdays, which I'm fairly happy with.
 That was the only downtime we had when changes couldn't be made.

 * This was also not committing a large department-wide effort.
 It was mostly me managing everything, and although it was probably my primary project during that period, I was also managing the regular day to day tasks of the University Archives: doing accessions and reference, managing students, and working with other offices on campus to transfer their permanent records, and also service and (not very much) scholarship.
 I'm also lucky to have two excellent graduate students in the University Archives this year, Ben Covell and Erik Stolarski.
 It really can't be understated how having really bright and hardworking students enables us to do so much.

 * This timeframe is also a bit deceiving, as the real work started about 2 years ago when we worked to really standardize our descriptive data.
 A lot of the work we did back then really shortened up our timeline, as we didn't have to do wholesale metadata cleanup before migrating.
-Out data still has some issues though, but ArchivesSpace has some features like the controlled values lists that can help fix some of our irregularities after migrating.
+Our data still has some issues though, but ArchivesSpace has some features like the controlled values lists that can help fix some of our irregularities after migrating.
 The cool thing about this is that a lot of the clean up work can be distributed, as anyone in the department can easily make fixes whenever they see something.

 * Additionally, we cut some corners on the data-side -- particularly the locations.
-There are some long-term costs here as I decided to take lot of the labor required to straighten out all this data, and spread it our over time.
+There are some long-term costs here as I decided to take lot of the labor required to straighten out all this data, and spread it out over time.
 I'm happy with this decision, as we have other competing priorities, like getting good collection-level records for everything, and overall increasing access to collections.
 We also could have put off the migration until some of our problems could be fixed, but there were significant maintenance costs to our old way of doing things that we really don't have anymore.
 I'm hoping this frees us up to work on some of the more ambitious project we have planned.

 ## Author